-- For electronics such as tablets, touch screens, keyboards, remote controls, and microphones, remove visible contamination if present. - Follow the manufacturer's instructions for all cleaning and disinfection products. - Consider use of wipeable covers for electronics. - If no manufacturer guidance is available, consider the use of alcohol-based wipes or sprays containing at least 70% alcohol to disinfect touch screens.
+- o Consider use of wipeable covers for electronics. - If no manufacturer guidance is available, consider the use of alcohol-based wipes or sprays containing at least 70% alcohol to disinfect touch screens.
 Dry surfaces thoroughly to avoid pooling of liquids.

-Corporals and Purificators; Vestments and Other Items That Go in the Laundry
+Items That Go in the Laundry

-- In order to minimize the possibility of dispersing virus through the air, do not shake dirty laundry. - Remember that corporals and purificators are always to be washed separately from other laundry items because they have come into contact with the Eucharistic species. - Wash items as appropriate in accordance with the manufacturer's instructions.
+- In order to minimize the possibility of dispersing virus through the air, do not shake dirty laundry. - Wash items as appropriate in accordance with the manufacturer's instructions.
 If possible, launder items using the warmest appropriate water setting for the items and dry items completely.
 Dirty laundry that has been in contact with an ill person can be washed with other people's items. - Clean and disinfect hampers or other carts for transporting laundry according to guidance above for hard or soft surfaces.